“A nation’s culture resides in the hearts and in the soul of its people.” ~ Ghandi.

 - Join a Japanese tea ceremony – Learn about the art of green tea.
 I did this in Kyoto (read about my traditional Kyoto tea ceremony and my Tokyo tea ceremony, which was more informal).
 I was so mesmerised by the geisha, they were so graceful and explained the meanings and symbolism behind their gestures, utensils and more – very worthwhile and informative.
 Or take part in a combined tea ceremony, calligraphy and higashi dessert making class in Miyajima, book in advance here.

-- Wear a kimono – This is possible in many locations throughout Japan, especially in old post towns.
+- Wear a kimono – A traditional Japanese experience for everyone!
+This is possible in many locations throughout Japan, especially in old post towns.
 And for folks concerned about cultural appropriation – don’t be.
 Japanese people love seeing visitors embracing their culture and traditions!
 Book your kimono experience in advance for Tokyo here, for Kyoto here, or get the full maiko (geisha in training) photoshoot experience here.

 - Watch a sumo match – Sumo tournaments are held in Tokyo and Osaka.
 These only happen a few times a year and may not coincide with your visit.
 Not to worry, it’s possible to watch their daily morning practice with a local guide.